-Also happening daily (apart from the opening day), KPF21 directors Kim Moore and Clare Shaw will be taking it in turns to run an early-morning Writing Hour starting at 8.30am, when attendees will be given a simple prompt and told to run with it – “No excuses, no interruptions!”, we’re told.
-Advance booking is required for these sessions and all events can be pre-booked, where free, or purchased, where an entry fee applies, through the Brewery Arts Centre – links to each event are via the KPF21 website.
-Free tickets are available for all young people, disabled people and their carers, and local care home residents and staff, and there are ten free festival bursaries for those on low incomes – see the website for full details.
+And if that’s not enough, you’re also invited to join the two festival directors on Friday, Saturday and Sunday morning for a Writing Hour from 9am, when attendees will be given a simple prompt and told to run with it – “No excuses, no interruptions!”, we’re told.
+Advance booking is required for these sessions, and all events can be pre-booked, where free, or purchased, where an entry fee applies, through the Brewery Arts Centre – links to each event are via the Kendal Poetry Festival website.

 Kendal Poetry Festival, online